art history class

 Our extraordinary liberal arts and sciences education prepares students for meaningful lives and careers.

-Our students have gone on to become professional artists, museum curators, art dealers, and scholars of art history.
+Our students have gone on to become architects, art dealers, professional artists, marketing, museum curators, fashion designers, museum administrators, and scholars of art history.
 Centre has helped many students embark on these careers, while others have gone on to work as architects, designers, and government policymakers in the arts.

 Art History Faculty